alpscode/website/content/blog/fpl-ownership-weight.md

 This means that the optimization algorithm will bring you closer to what is called **template** as much as possible.

 Instead of running it directly, let us put a weight parameter for how much you believe other managers know the game.
-Value 0 means that you do not consider other players at all, so you have no faith on others.
+- Weight=0 means that you don't value other manager's picks at all, so you have no faith on others.
-Value 1 means that you value their opinions as much as your predictions for this week.
+- Weight=1 means that you value their opinions as much as your predictions for this week.
-A significantly higher value means you value their opinions more than your own predictions for the week.
+- A significantly higher value means you value their opinions more than your own predictions for the week.
-So at the end of the spectrum, you can play the GW really aggressive (weight=0) or really passive and safe (weight \>\> 1)[^neg]
+You can play the GW really aggressive (weight=0) or really passive and safe (weight \>\> 1)[^neg]

 Here is how the optimal solution changes: